wenoptics/addheader/README.md

 arguments so that the header can be properly identified.
 For example, running `addheader mypackage --remove` after the above command will not remove anything, and `addheader mypackage -t myheader.txt` will insert a second header (using the default comment character  and separator).

+You can control whether the final line has a newline character appended with the `--final-linesep` command-line option (or the `final_linesep` configuration option).
+This is True by default for text files, but False for Jupyter notebooks.
+The logic is that Jupyter notebook headers are in their own cell -- and also, this avoids spurious modifications by the Black code reformatter.

+> To avoid
-To avoid passing command-line arguments every time, see the "Configuration" section.
+passing command-line arguments every time,
+> use the configuration file.
+> See the "Configuration" section for more details.

 ### Adding headers to Jupyter notebooks